Midlands Native Woodland Summer Update

 The aim is to speed up the regeneration process and stabilise the bare peat, in order to reduce soil (peat) erosion and CO2 emissions.
 Natural regeneration is taking place already on some parts of these sites, but it is a harsh environment, and surface layers of peat are being continuously eroded due to strong winds, rain and a lack of vegetation cover.
 Without this intervention it would take decades longer for this site to become a thriving habitat once again.

 Taking our lead from the natural woodland regeneration that is occurring presently on parts of the site, over 100 trial plots with birch, alder, Scots pine, oak and rowan have been seeded and planted since 2020 to inform the best approach for afforesting this and similar sites.
 Despite the harsh conditions in this exposed environment, the tree trials on the shallow and medium depth peats have been very successful.

 You might remember from our post back in December that we also sowed acorns and planted test plots of oak saplings.
 This was done on areas of shallow and medium peat depths, to partly mimic a type of oak woodland sometimes found on eskers running through Raised bog landscapes.
 Both the saplings and seedlings have done well, as you can see from the picture.

 A Form 1 Afforestation Application for just over 200 hectares (about 5% of the total site area) was submitted to the Department of Agriculture, Food and the Marine along with an Environmental Impact Assessment (EIA) report and a Natura Impact Statement (NIS).
-The public consultation phase has now ended and, subject to this application being successful, we intend to start planting and seeding pioneer native woodland this winter.
 You can learn more about our trials in our earlier blogs and on our Midland Native Woodland project web page here.